Samba district: Demographics

 According to the 2011 census, Samba District had a population of 318,898, roughly equal to The Bahamas.
 It is the 568th largest in India (of 640).
 The district has a population density of 318 PD/sqkm.
 Its population growth rate over the decade of 2001 to 2011 was 16.9%.
 Samba has a sex ratio of 886 females for every 1,000 males, and a literacy rate of 81.4%.
+The Scheduled Castes and Scheduled Tribes account for 28.8% and 5.6% of the population of the district.

 Religion

 Samba district has an overwhelming Hindu majority, spread among Muslims, Sikhs, and others are the minority in the Samba district.

 Languages

 At the time of the 2011 census, 84.53% of the population spoke Dogri, 4.95% Punjabi, 4.32% Gojri and 2.72% Hindi as their first language.

 Festivals & Fairs of Samba

 Rath Kharda Mela

 An eight day fair is organised in Narsingh and Annapurna Temple in Ghagwal of Samba district of Jammu division.
 This fair involves taking out procession of deity on a chariot.
 Hence named Rath Kharda Mela.
 Thousands of devotees are drawn from neighbouring states of Punjab and Himachal Pradesh and also other parts of Jammu region.
 People from hilly areas of Jammu like: Basohli, Doda, Kishtwar, Bani, Dudu Basantgarh put stalls in this fair and sell the handicrafts and woolen items like Pattus, blankets & shawls.

 During this fair, the temple is decorated with flowers and lights.
 Devotees visit the temple and pay obeisance to the main deity, Bhagwan Narsimha.
 A Bhandara is also organised for the devotees.
 Local farmers sow their fields in the name of Bhagwan Narsimha and while harvesting their crops offer a part of it to the temple during this fair.

 Besides Ghagwal, Rath Kharda Mela is also held at other places of Jammu division like: Ramgarh tehsil of Udhampur district, Parnala village in Billawar tehsil and Hatli village in Kathua.